bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-07-07

+We are working on Gabow-Tarjan DSU.
+We are correctly determining node groups and roots for each microset we plan to make.
+Now we need to fill out tables.

 ## 2019-07-02

 Got back yesterday from a three-day vacation where we visited a theme park and a water park.
 Finished Heart of Darkness today.